KlimaDAO/klimadao/README.md

 #### Targetting a local api instance

-If you would like carbonmark to target a local running instance of the `carbonmark-api`, you can set the url value via the `NEXT_PUBLIC_CARBONMARK_API_URL` environment variable:
+If you would like carbonmark to target a differe instance of the `carbonmark-api`, you can set the url value via the `NEXT_PUBLIC_CARBONMARK_API_URL` environment variable:

 ```bash
 NEXT_PUBLIC_CARBONMARK_API_URL=http://localhost:3003/api npm run dev-carbonmark